AdobeDocs/experience-platform.en/help/destinations/destination-sdk/getting-started.md

 ---
-description: This page describes how to authenticate and start using Adobe Destination SDK.
+description: This page describes how to authenticate and start using Adobe Experience Platform Destination SDK.
 It includes instructions on how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.
 title: Getting started with Destination SDK
 ---
 # Getting started

 ## Overview {#overview}

-This page describes how to authenticate and start using Adobe Destination SDK.
+This page describes how to authenticate and start using Adobe Experience Platform Destination SDK.
 It includes instructions on how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.

 ## Terminology {#terminology}